 - a.
 Tampering of BPSU ID cards - b.
-Acts of Cheating such as but not limited to the following: (refer to the developments of the academic manual) - Unauthorized possessions of notes or any materials relevant to the examinations - Copying or allowing another student to copy from one's examination papers, assigned homework, assigned reports, thesis, reaction papers and similar materials - iii.
+Acts of Cheating such as but not limited to the following: - Unauthorized possessions of notes or any materials relevant to the examinations - ii.
+Copying or allowing another student to copy from one's examination papers, assigned homework, assigned reports, thesis, reaction papers and similar materials - iii.
 Communicating with another student during examination, without permission from the professor or proctor - iv.
 Passing or communicating information through cell phones or other similar communication gadgets during examination - v.
 Plagiarism or submitting another person's work as one's own - vi.
 Taking an examination for another student, in which case both parties shall be liable - vii.
-Other forms of dishonesty during examination, in passing of homework or assigned projects or any other academic work
+Other forms of dishonesty during examination, in passing of homework or assigned projects or any other academic work - c.
+Plagiarism